Sketching outdoors at English Bay beach in Vancouver and then home for the studio sketch with colored inks.

 The Artist’s Color Wheel

 The artist’s color wheel is a handy chart or artwork that you can create to help you make sense of color.
+The artist’s color wheel has three distinct rings, the center ring, the middle ring and the outer ring.

 Note: The Artist’s color wheel is different to the printer’s (or process) color wheel which used CMYK (pronounced “smike”) cyan (C), magenta (M), yellow (Y) and black (K).